-You can substitute about 400 meters of any sock yarn.
+You can substitute about 400 meters of any sock weight yarn.

 Sizes are for foot circumference of 8”, 8.75” and 9.5”

 There is an error in the marker placement at the beginning of the heel.
-This correction, using only TWO makers, was provided by designer during a CAL…
+This correction, using only TWO markers, was provided by designer during a CAL…

 “GUSSET SECTION: Place markers: Fold sock in half and locate center stitch on top of foot.
 Place markers in 9th(10th,11th) stitch on either side of center top foot stitch.
 Markers should be located about 1 stitch in from the side edges when the sock is folded flat.”